Nightshade23x/Rock-Paper-Scissors-AI-Lab/Documents/Testing Document.md

 All testing files are located in the Testing folder, and all tests were implemented using the unittest framework.
-To reproduce the test results, navigate to the project root and run the following command in the Terminal: python -m unittest discover Testing
+To reproduce the test results, navigate to the project root and run the following command in the Terminal:

+python -m unittest discover Testing

+Or simply run each individual test file individually to run tests present in the respective file.